Viv Richards: Honours

 In 1994, Richards was appointed an Officer of the Order of the British Empire (OBE) for services to cricket.
 In 1999, he was made a Knight Commander of the Order of the Nation (KCN) by his native country Antigua and Barbuda.
 In 2006, he was upgraded to Antigua and Barbuda highest award, Knight of the Order of the National Hero (KNH).

 The Sir Vivian Richards Stadium in North Sound, Antigua, is named in his honour.
 It was built for use in the 2007 Cricket World Cup.
 The ground has hosted three Test matches, as well as a number of One-Day Internationals and T20 Internationals.

 The Richards–Botham Trophy, replacing the Wisden Trophy for winners of West Indies–England Test series, is named in honour of Richards and Sir Ian Botham.

-In 2022, Richards was awarded the Order of the Caribbean Community (OOC), the highest honour that can be conferred upon a Caribbean national.
+In 2022, during the opening ceremony of the forty-third regular meeting of the Conference of Heads of Government of CARICOM, Richards was awarded the Order of the Caribbean Community (OOC), the highest honour that can be conferred upon a Caribbean national.
 The award confers the styling "The Honourable" as well.

 Legacy and place in cricket history

 In 2000, Richards was named one of the five Wisden Cricketers of the Century, coming fifth behind Sir Donald Bradman, Sir Garfield Sobers, Sir Jack Hobbs and Shane Warne in the poll of 100 international cricket experts appointed by Wisden Cricketers' Almanack.

 Several prominent personalities including former cricketer Imran Khan and writer John Birmingham are of the opinion that Richards was the best ever batsman against genuine fast bowling.
 For Barry Richards, Ravi Shastri and Neil Fairbrother, he has been cited as the best batsman they personally witnessed.
-Wasim Akram rates Richards the greatest batsman he ever bowled to, ahead of Sunil Gavaskar and Martin Crowe.
+Wasim Akram rates Richards as the greatest batsman he ever bowled to, ahead of Sunil Gavaskar and Martin Crowe.

 Akram also rates Richards as the best and most complete batsman he ever saw ahead of Sachin Tendulkar and Brian Lara.
 Crowe himself rated Richards as the best batsman he played against, along with Greg Chappell.
-Arguably the two greatest spinners ever, Muthiah Muralitharan and Shane Warne both idolize Richards.
+Muttiah Muralitharan and Shane Warne, arguably the two greatest spinners of all time, both idolize Richards.
 Murali idolized Richards in his years growing up, while Warne rates him the greatest batsman "for me", and overall just after Bradman.

-Ian Botham who is regarded as one of the greatest all-rounders of all time and one of England's greatest cricketers, rates Richards as the greatest batsman he ever saw ahead of Sunil Gavaskar, Greg Chappell, Martin Crowe, Sachin Tendulkar and Brian Lara.
+Ian Botham, who is regarded as one of the greatest all-rounders of all time and one of England's greatest cricketers, rates Richards as the greatest batsman he ever saw ahead of Sunil Gavaskar, Greg Chappell, Martin Crowe, Sachin Tendulkar and Brian Lara.
 Michael Holding, often regarded as one of the greatest fast bowlers of all time and part of the West Indies four-prolonged pace attack during the late 1970s and early 1980s rates Richards as the greatest batsman he witnessed in the last 50 years.
-England's fast bowling great Bob Willis rated Viv as greatest batsman he ever witnessed and best he ever bowled to.
+England's fast bowling great Bob Willis rated Richards as greatest batsman he ever witnessed and best he ever bowled to.